nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list applicants
+1. User requests to <u>list applicants (UC??)</u>
-2. AddressBook shows a list of applicants
+2. AddressBook displays a list of applicants
-3. User requests to delete a specific applicant in the list
+3. User requests to delete a specific applicant in the displayed list
 4. AddressBook deletes the applicant

     Use case ends.

 **Extensions**

+* 1a.
+User requests to <u>Find applicants (UC??)</u>

+  Use case resumes at step 2.

 * 2a.
 The list of applicants is empty.